 What material is used in the 3D printer?

-Our Makerbot Z18 printers use 1.75mm PLA filament.
+Our Raise 3D Pro printers use 1.75mm PLA filament.
 It is a thermoplastic.
 Good for making prototypes.
 For higher quality models there are several companies online that provide higher quality materials.
 Please wear proper safety equipment when finishing your model such as googles and a mask.
 If you plan on using powered tools for finishing keep in mind it will melt and discolor.
 Seems to bond well with cyanoacrylate (super glue).

 What 3D software do I make my models in?

-Software that will allow you to export as a .stl or .obj file. zBrush, Maya, Autocad, Sketchup.
-You can even use Illustrator and Photoshop.
-There are also several free programs available online like Meshmixer.
+Any software that will allow you to export as a .stl or .obj file.
+Applications like zBrush, Maya, Autocad, and Cinema 4D.
+You can even use the 3D tools in Photoshop.
+There are also several free programs available online like Meshmixer and Blender.